-With two COVID-19 vaccines approved for emergency use and more possibly on the way, SOS Illinois felt it was time to start talking about vaccination with our team members.
+With three COVID-19* vaccines approved for emergency use, and more possibly on the way, SOS Illinois felt it was time to start talking about vaccination with our team members.
 At this time, polls show nearly two-thirds of Americans in December said they would be willing to take an FDA-approved vaccine right now if available at no cost.
 This is somewhat unchanged from the polls completed in November of last year.

 With this in mind, SOS Illinois decided to embark on an educational campaign, A Dose of Hope, to share resources and personal staff testimonials about the COVID-19 vaccine as a means for better understanding how we as a Village can continue healing together.

 We realize that the decision to be vaccinated is a personal one, as well as an important decision that needs reflection (perhaps for some, guidance from a medical provider).
 At the same time, we realize the vaccine is the best protection we have to keep ourselves and others safe.

 Thus, SOS Illinois began the educational campaign with a series of open-forum dialogues with staff about the concerns and thoughts people have about the vaccine.
 Here staff shared their thoughts, opinions, fears through a conversation format.

 An additional opportunity to hear from a medical profession was offered at our All Staff Meeting.
 Rama Dandamudi, M.D., an SOS Illinois Board Member, spoke about the COVID-19 vaccine in relationship to the flu vaccine, shared insight into the technology used to create the vaccine, and spoke to its effectivness.